An Introduction to Glutamine Supplements

-Normally glutamine is marketed to body builders because it has been shown to enhance muscle recovery, display anticatabolic behavior, increase protein synthesis, and muscle hydration — all important stuff, you’ll agree.
+Glutamine is commonly marketed to body builders because it has been shown to enhance muscle recovery, display anti-catabolic behavior, increase protein synthesis, and muscle hydration — all important stuff, I’m sure you’ll agree.

 It does so by improving glucose regulation, immune function, protein synthesis and promoting a positive nitrogen balance (see Can J Appl Physiol.
 1999 Feb;24(1):1-14, JPEN J Parenter Enteral Nutr.
 1990 Jul-Aug;14(4 Suppl):40S-44S).

 Therefore, it is still a vitally important supplement that should be used by every training athlete.

 Glutamine For Sugar Cravings and Blood Sugar Control

 However, lately I’ve become convinced that glutamine shows great promise for dieters, diabetics, and anyone trying to lose weight or battle the fluctuating blood sugar levels that lead to carbohydrate cravings.

 In my experience, glutamine is an amazing “craving killer.”